awsdocs/amazon-s3-developer-guide/doc_source/mpuoverview.md

 ## Multipart upload and pricing<a name="mpuploadpricing"></a>

-Once you initiate a multipart upload, Amazon S3 retains all the parts until you either complete or abort the upload\.
+Once you initiate a multipart upload, Amazon S3 retains all the parts until you either complete or stop the upload\.
 Throughout its lifetime, you are billed for all storage, bandwidth, and requests for this multipart upload and its associated parts\.
-If you abort the multipart upload, Amazon S3 deletes upload artifacts and any parts that you have uploaded, and you are no longer billed for them\.
+If you stop the multipart upload, Amazon S3 deletes upload artifacts and any parts that you have uploaded, and you are no longer billed for them\.
 For more information about pricing, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

-## Aborting incomplete multipart uploads using a bucket lifecycle policy<a name="mpu-abort-incomplete-mpu-lifecycle-config"></a>
+## Stopping incomplete multipart uploads using a bucket lifecycle policy<a name="mpu-stop-incomplete-mpu-lifecycle-config"></a>

 After you initiate a multipart upload, you begin uploading parts\.
 Amazon S3 stores these parts, but it creates the object from the parts only after you upload all of them and send a `successful` request to complete the multipart upload \(you should verify that your request to complete multipart upload is successful\)\.
 Upon receiving the complete multipart upload request, Amazon S3 assembles the parts and creates an object\.

 If you don't send the complete multipart upload request successfully, Amazon S3 will not assemble the parts and will not create any object\.
 Therefore, the parts remain in Amazon S3 and you pay for the parts that are stored in Amazon S3\.
 As a best practice, we recommend you configure a lifecycle rule \(using the `AbortIncompleteMultipartUpload` action\) to minimize your storage costs\.

-Amazon S3 supports a bucket lifecycle rule that you can use to direct Amazon S3 to abort multipart uploads that don't complete within a specified number of days after being initiated\.
-When a multipart upload is not completed within the time frame, it becomes eligible for an abort operation and Amazon S3 aborts the multipart upload \(and deletes the parts associated with the multipart upload\)\.
+Amazon S3 supports a bucket lifecycle rule that you can use to direct Amazon S3 to stop multipart uploads that don't complete within a specified number of days after being initiated\.
+When a multipart upload is not completed within the time frame, it becomes eligible for stoppage and Amazon S3 stops the multipart upload \(and deletes the parts associated with the multipart upload\)\.

  The following is an example lifecycle configuration that specifies a rule with the `AbortIncompleteMultipartUpload` action\.

 ```
 <LifecycleConfiguration>